 Munich, the capital of Bavaria and one of Germany’s largest cities, is filled with history.
 From being home to the glamorous royal Wittelsbach family for 700 years to being the hotbed of Nazism, Munich has seen it all.

 Munich grew, prospered, and suffered pandemics, fires, & wars.
-It was destroyed badly during the Second World War.
-Needless to say, Munich has seen and experienced more history than I can even wrap my mind around.
+It was poorly destroyed during the Second World War.
+Munich has seen and experienced more history than I can even wrap my mind around.

 In Munich, you can walk through a historic Marienplatz, check out stunning Munich churches, gaze at the splendor of Bavarian palaces, and take a Third Reich tour.

-Not to forget, the city plays host to the uber-famous Oktoberfest every year.
+Not to forget, the city hosts the uber-famous Oktoberfest every year.
 And don’t even get me started on Munich’s fairytale Christmas markets!

-Munich is a also great place to do some beautiful day trips.
-Be it the magical Neuschwanstein Castle or the clear alpine lake of Konigsee, you will find tons of amazing places to visit around Munich.
+Munich is also a great place for beautiful day trips.
+Whether you want to visit the magical Neuschwanstein Castle or the clear alpine lake of Konigsee, you will find tons of amazing places to visit around Munich.

 Arriving in Munich